Sebastian Everett Eriksson

 One colleague showed me data-oriented design, shell languages, and parsing expression grammar (PEG) which would inspire my later work.

 In November 2024 I resigned from CheckWatt.
-Since then I have been researching how to make low maintenance computer systems with the goal to make a website builder.
+Since then I have been researching how to make low maintenance computer systems with a goal to make websites for communities I care about.

 Preferred systems